metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 			file in the function isis_ProOutputFileWrite when writing the output file failed.
 			Added the function isis_ProSolidMassPropertyGet_WithDescriptiveErrorMsg and
 			called it when getting mass properties.
 This function provides a better error message.
-Added a check for when the Possionís ratio keys in the Nastran deck could not be found.
+Added a check for when the Possion‚Äôs ratio keys in the Nastran deck could not be found.
 If a key was not found a descriptive error message would be returned.
 The key not found condition would probably be because Creo Simulate was used to define material properties.